jhonnyred/Estrutura_de_dados/README.md

 ## Description
 Below is a brief description of each exercise (folder), its classes and respective methods.
 ### arvres
 My studies on binary trees and some challenges proposed by the professor.
+This was the second best part of this semester, knowing HOW to build and WHY, binaries trees was a very fun topic to learn as well, really enjoyed writing those classes and making them to work.
 #### 📁 Arvre
    * adicionar
    * buscaNo